5 Free Apps for Reminders to Take a Break From Screens

 Fix Your Posture Quickly

 These apps solve that important problem of getting a reminder to regularly take a break from your computer or phone screen.
+You could also use the any other reminder app to help you.
 But they don’t always tell you what to do when you take those breaks.